Steam Deck Review

 You’re able to access the Steam Store here, with Valve making a big effort to categorise every major game in its library so you know whether it’s well optimised for the Deck.
 Games that are already available on consoles such as God of War, Horizon Zero Dawn and Disco Elysium have all managed to secure the best-in-class ‘verified’ status, while PC games that are best experienced with a keyboard and mouse are generally given a ‘Playable’ verdict instead, including Crusader Kings 3, Total War: Warhammer 2 and Civilization VI.

 There’s also a staggering number of settings you can fiddle with on the Steam Deck, from controller remapping to performance sliders, as well as features such as Remote Play and the Google Chrome web browser.
-The latter is especially useful if you want to take advantage of cloud-streaming services such as Google Stadia, GeForce Now and Game Pass.

 Should you buy it?

 You want to play PC games on the go: